- Card Reader Compatibility and Requirements

 Consider a course that has 20 students.
 One of the students (let's call them John) has the SIS ID "24001101"

 The students will swipe a card that is designed to have their SIS ID in the Card Reader string.
-An example Card Reader String could be ";000000000000000000000024001101!"
+An example card reader string could be ";000000000000000000000024001101!"

 Comments